 My daughter visited this week.
 Not to sound selfish or seem like I just wanted her home for pragmatic reasons, I am grateful that she was most helpful in driving me to far places that I normally would not drive to, for very important errands.
 Quite a “handy woman”, she even fixed the broken latch of the shower door.
 Since I shy away from freeway driving, she also took me, as on other visits, to my son and his family’s place to engage in family times with them, and attend church with them on the Cal Berkeley campus.

 When all the errands were accomplished, my son treated my daughter and me to an afternoon at the California Academy of Sciences in San Francisco.
 My first visit at that highly rated and popular museum that contains a rain forest, aquarium and planetarium.
 My surprise was that the Philippines figured prominently – on exhibit were rare forest trees, plants, butterflies, fish from that tropical country.
 It was breathtaking to watch fish of various sizes and colors swim over and around the spectacular Philippine coral reefs in the grand aquarium.
 The umbrella-structured jellyfish fascinated me.
 In the magical rain forest, Philippine yellow winged butterflies fluttered beside striped and big blue butterflies the size of my palm, often, whizzing by just above our heads or before our faces.
 A sign posted on the wall says, do not try to catch the butterflies; shake them off your hair or clothing, in case any alights on you.
 They’re so fetching that the urge to touch them is so tempting.
 Funny, I didn’t care to look at the slithering mammals.
-My son took the videos and picture shown here (to view the videos, click the IMG below).
+My son took the pictures shown here.

 During my daughter’s visit, not to be missed was the dinner-out with family.
 My son generally chooses restaurants that we haven’t been to – so the whole experience becomes a discovery of gourmet delights, or a family adventure into culinary novelties that often segues into a lively and free-wheeling discussion of the food fare.
 Very intellectual and very gastronomical – with the gut dictating the thrust of the spontaneous group critique.
 Last night was our first try of Finfine Ethiopian Restaurant at Berkeley; its spicy meat, fish and vegetable varieties artfully arranged on a big, round platter set in the middle of the table for all of us to dig in with our fingers.
 It was fun, it was ethnically exotic, it was super delicious.